JumaJuiceTime/BloodMoonsGaze/Classes/Thegn.md

 ## Liege

-A thegn serves a noble lordm and Eorl or Jarl.
+A thegn serves a noble lord, an Eorl or Jarl.
 The player should roll or choose one of the lords listed under The Nobles.

 **Disfavour:** An appointment may be revoked if a thegn displeases or dishonours their liege through failure, rebellion, Alignment change, or non-chivalric conduct.
 In this case, the character becomes a fighter of equivalent Level.
 It may be possible to regain the liege’s favour (and thus the status of thegn) by performing a special quest.